PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 	}catch(error){
 		console.log("Couldn't log the sum because division by 0.")
 	}
+	// Even though this function does not explicitly return a value,
+	// a promise will be returned implicitly.
 }

-logTheSum() // Use the await operator here if you want the sum to be logged before Hello!
+logTheSum() // Use the await operator here if you don't want the code
+// execution to continue until the promise has been fulfilled or rejects.
 // As it is now (without the await operator), Hello! will be logged first.

 console.log("Hello!")